Mosaic Age - Art in Light

 Frequently asked questions

-What's the difference between a pitcher, an ewer, and a teapot lamp?
+What is the difference between a pitcher lamp, an ewer lamp, and a teapot lamp?

 They describe the same family of vessel silhouettes.
-An ewer is the taller, more formal jug shape; teapot-style versions sit lower and rounder.
-All are covered in hand-set mosaic glass and behave the same as a light.
+An ewer is the taller, more formal jug form with a curved spout and handle; teapot-style versions sit lower and rounder.
+All three are hand-wrapped in cut mosaic glass and function identically as a light — the names refer only to the proportions of the vessel body.

-Does a pitcher mosaic lamp come with a bulb?
+Does a Mosaic Age pitcher lamp come with a bulb?

 Continue reading